 Importance of Wrist Action in the Golf Swing

 One topic that catches my attention are articles about the wrist action in the golf swing.
-The articles that I have read cover the coaching philosophies of both passive wrists versus effective wrists action.
-The Majority of articles lean more toward having an effective wrist, rather than maintaining a passive wrist.
-I’m in the camp of having an effective wrist, if done properly.
+The articles that I have read cover the coaching philosophies of both passive wrists versus active wrists action.
+The Majority of articles that I have read lean more toward having an active wrist, rather than maintaining a passive wrist and letting set naturally.
+I’m in the camp, like Sir Nick Faldo, of having an active and presetting wrist, if done properly.
 The key word is– if done properly.

 There are very few fly fishing enthusiasts that would consider fly fishing without understanding the proper use of their wrist.
-I remember watching the movie, The River Runs Through It, with Brad Pitt, Craig Sheffer, and one of my favorite actors, Tom Skerritt.
+I remember watching the movie, The River Runs Through It, with Brad Pitt, Craig Sheffer, and one of my favorite actors who played in TOP GUN, Tom Skerritt.
 The movie centered around fly fishing in Montana.
 There was a line in the movie by Craig Sheffer describing Brad Pitt’s back casting, “It’s all in the wrist.”
 Back casting is a back-and-forth motion of the fly rod and line that allows fishermen to place the fly into a particular spot.

-It would be impossible to perform the back cast maneuver without having an effective wrist action.
-The wrist action gives the back casting that whipping action that is even flow, almost like art in motion.
-I could not imagine performing back casting without two wrist action called Radial and Ulna Deviation.
-These are two of six maneuvers that the wrist can perform, as noted in the diagram of the wrist below (The Six Wrist and Forearm Action).
-This is an advantage as well as a disadvantage for the golfer.
+It would be impossible to perform the back cast maneuver without having the proper active wrist action.
+The wrist action gives the back casting that whipping action and sound that almost appears to be like art in motion.
+I could not imagine performing back casting without two distinct wrist action called Radial and Ulna Deviation, in golf this is cocking and un-cocking of the wrists.
+These are two of six maneuvers that the wrist can perform very effectively, as noted in the two diagrams of the wrist below.
+These six wrist actions have advantages if done correctly.
+But done incorrectly are very frustrating and are a disadvantage for the golfer.

 EVERLAST, Another Important Glove In Golf